pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Manage channel memberships

-Manage a user's channel memberships (set and remove in one call).
+Adds and removes memberships for a user in a single call.

 #### Method(s)